tgaff/installfest/ruby_on_rails_stack.md

-# Installfest Step 3: Ruby on Rails Stack (Ruby, Rails, PostgreSQL)
+# Installfest Step 3: Ruby on Rails Stack

 **Plan overview:**

 1. Update your install of the ruby programming language and install rvm to manage versions of ruby.
-2. Install Ruby on Rails, a back end web development framework for thr ruby programming language.
+2. Install Ruby on Rails, a back end web development framework for the ruby programming language.
 3. Install PostgreSQL, a database.

 ## Check Previous Installs